Galiceno

-The Galiceno is a horse breed developed in Mexico, bred from horses brought from Spain by Hernán Cortés and other conquistadors.
+The Galiceno or Galiceño is a horse breed developed in Mexico, bred from horses brought from Spain by Hernán Cortés and other conquistadors.
 Although small in stature, they are generally considered a horse, rather than a pony, and are always solid-colored.
 In Mexico, they are an all-around horse, used for riding, packing and light draft.
 In the United States they are often used as mounts for younger competitors, although they are also found competing in Western events.
 The breed descends from horses brought from Spain to Mexico during the 16th century.
 Many of these horses escaped or were released and formed feral bands in the interior of Mexico, which were then captured by local inhabitants.
 They were also often used by Spanish missionaries to the American West, where they became some of the ancestors of the American Indian Horse.
 In 1958, these horses were first imported to the United States, and in 1959 a breed registry was formed.
 Many of the horses are also registered with the American Indian Horse Registry.